The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Acknowledgements

 \section{Acknowledgements}

+The authors thank the scientific editor, Joop Schaye, and the anonymous referee whose insight greatly improved the work presented here.
 The authors thank Charlotte Christiansen, Sarah Loebman and Andrew Wetzel for helpful discussions that improved the content of the manuscript.
 SMB acknowledges support from the Vanier Canada Graduate Scholarship program.
 JW and HMPC acknowledge support from NSERC.
+ARP acknowledges the support of The Japanese Society for the Promotion of Science (JSPS) KAKENHI grant for Early Career Scientists (20K14456).
 BWK acknowledges funding support in the form of a Postdoctoral Research Fellowship from the Alexander von Humboldt Siftung.
 Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.
 This work was made possible by the facilities of the Shared Hierarchical Academic Research Computing Network (SHARCNET:www.sharcnet.ca) and Compute/Calcul Canada.
 This work was made possible by the facilities of the Shared Hierarchical Academic Research Computing Network (SHARCNET:www.sharcnet.ca) and Compute/Calcul Canada.